birat1/Surreal/README.md

 # Surreal

-This is a development branch that contains all services from different branches merged together.
+This is the development branch that contains all services from different branches merged together.

 ## Setting up .env